Skip to content

 CREATE TRIGGER cascade_post_delete

-AFTER UPDATE ON posts
+AFTER UPDATE ON tb_post

 FOR EACH ROW